mayu-live/framework/README.md

 # Mayu Live ![Ruby build status](https://github.com/mayu-live/framework/actions/workflows/ruby.yml/badge.svg) ![Node.js build status](https://github.com/mayu-live/framework/actions/workflows/node.js.yml/badge.svg)

-Mayu is a real-time server-side component-based
+Mayu is a live streaming server side component-based VirtualDOM rendering framework written in Ruby.

-VDOM rendering framework written in Ruby.
+Everything runs on the server, except for a tiny little runtime that deals with the connection to the server and updates the DOM.

 It is very early in development and nothing is guaranteed to work.
 Still trying to figure out how to make a framework that is both